padrino/padrino-docs/guides/08_advanced-usage/08_padrino-and-omniauth-overview.html.md

 Follow your login process and then if needed <http://localhost:3000/destroy>

 That is all you need to setup a barebones authentication system in Padrino.
 This post has gotten you started with a working “Account” and role based authentication solution with integrated omniauth support.
 From here, obviously there are a number of other features you might want to add on top to flesh out, and that is left for another post or as an exercise to the reader.

-If you are interested in more Padrino information, check out [why you should use](http://www.padrinorb.com/pages/why) our framework and our [Blog Tutorial](http://www.padrinorb.com/guides/blog-tutorial) along with our other [Padrino Guides](http://www.padrinorb.com/guides).